 - Sexualization involves the use of sexuality to influence, control, and/or manipulate others

-While subject to review and revision, the current topics in the middle-school curriculum are listed below.
+While subject to review and revision, the current topics in the curriculum are listed below.
 This is not a chronological list, and some topics will be combined with others.

 - Bystanders and Allies